European-XFEL/guiextensions/doc/source/gui_scene_development.rst

 .. note::

-  This separation of model and view has an important benefit: You don't *need* a GUI to work with scenes.
+  This separation of model and view has an important benefit: You do not *need* a GUI to work with scenes.
 Having a well defined and **independent** data model means that power users can script the creation/modification of scene files.